MrJeleika/orders-and-products/README.md

 # Description
 System for control orders and products in shop or in stock.
 Have useful UI to manage your products and orders.
-You can simply delete products you don't need anymore
+You can simply delete products you don't need anymore.
+Also you can filter products by `type` and `specification`.

 # Project setup